 Congratulations to all of the honors students who could make it to the annual "Skilled Trades Honors Breakfast"!

 Students spend the majority of their time in Humber’s Centre for Trades & Technology which features two full-sized townhomes and dedicated labs for construction, welding, hydraulic, mechanical, home renovation, plumbing, electrical, woodworking and cabinetmaking programs.

 Canada currently faces a critical shortage of skilled workers.
 Skilled tradespeople will be increasingly in demand because of the rapid pace of technological changes and as current workers in the field begin to retire.
 According to the Working in Canada Report (Government of Canada), employment opportunities for licensed millwrights will be steady.

-Graduates of this program will find a range of employment opportunities through millwright apprenticeship programs, as well as positions associated with construction and industry work, metal fabrication, as well as green energy.
+Graduates of this program will find a range of employment opportunities through millwright apprenticeship programs, as well as positions associated with construction and industry work, metal fabrication, and green energy.
 There are many opportunities for advancement within this career path from supervisory to management positions.